craigerm/add-ons/README.md

 ```

 Note that newly loaded pages of content won’t be blended in order to maintain the current scroll position when the content is inserted into the DOM.
 If strict chronological order is required, call the [blend method](#blend) on the [load event](#load).

+### Pagination Page

+A separate page is required to load new pages of content when accessed using the relative pagination URL specified by the URI template.
+It should feature the same kind of content as the original instantiated container’s content, but pass URL parameters on to each respective service to request new content.
+This page should not have any wrapper markup other than a single attribute-less `<div>` container.

 ### Manual Pagination · [Demo][manual-demo]